fra-sct/tars-p2p/protocol.md

 Requirements
 ------------
 The protocol must be:
-* P2P, aside from known peers provided any trackers
+* P2P, aside from known peers provided by any trackers
 * anonymous, no information must be stored about the peers
 * secure, communication between peers must be encrypted